Shoutzor/Shoutzor/README.md

 Documentation can be found over at [shoutzor.com](https://www.shoutzor.com)

 ### To setup:
+Currently there's a few hoops to go through.
+These should be resolved on the proper release.

+Run `docker-compose up` or for development Run `docker-compose -f docker-compose.yml -f docker-compose.dev.yml up`

+Ensure you have Composer installed and Run `composer install`

-When the app is deployed, just visit the site to start the setup process.\
+Next up just visit the site to start the setup process.\
 The installer will guide you through it.

 The Shoutz0r app should now be ready for use!